GreenLantern16/vault-enterprise-install-guide/README.md

 # Vault Enterprise Install Guide for AWS
 This repo contains instructions and Terraform code for standing up HashiCorp Vault Enterprise in a reference architecture compliant configuration using the [Vault Enterprise Starter Module](https://registry.terraform.io/modules/hashicorp/vault-ent-starter/aws/latest) for AWS.
-It is designed to be as simple as possible to use and only requires you to adjust four variables.
+It is designed to be as simple as possible to use and only requires you to adjust five variables.

 ## How Does It Work?
 The code you'll find in this repo is broken into two parts, namely the VPC and the Vault cluster.
 The VPC code will stand up a basic network with the correct settings for a reference architecture Vault cluster in HA configuration.
 The terraform in the vault subdirectory uses the official Vault Enterprise Starter Module for AWS which takes care of the following automatically:

 * Storage of TLS certificates in AWS Secrets Manager
 * Storage of Vault unseal keys in AWS KMS
+* Storage of your Vault license in a private S3 bucket
 * A five node, HA enabled Vault cluster spread across three availability zones using Raft storage
-* An AWS internal load balancer that uses the TLS cert
+* An AWS internal load balancer that uses a TLS cert with your own domain name
 * Copies of the TLS certificate are also placed onto each Vault node for internal communication

 ## Installation Guide